mukund109/vow/README.md

+where was i
+* "Enter" on freq sheet doesn't work if its sorted
+* use `encodeURIComoponent` to encode query strings and path names

 need to think of a better way in which JS code can construct operations

 use color to indicate the kind of sheet

-how to make it super fast?

 operations todo
-* shift-F - enter
-  * filter by exact match
+* shift-F - enter * filter by exact match
 * pivot
 * sort
 * insert